USS Pocahontas (ID-3044): SS Pocahontas

-Events of 1921–1922

 Pocahontas was the subject of widespread media coverage between May and July 1921 due to mechanical problems, sabotage and mutiny.
 The vessel left New York on 23 May 1921 en route to Naples.
 On 25 May, she was anchored off Nobska Point in Vineyard Sound in need of repair.
 A gang of boilermakers and mechanics boarded the ship to make repairs en route to Boston.
 Further repairs were undertaken in the Azores in June.
 The vessel did not arrive in Naples until 4 July, spending 43 days at sea.
 It was later reported that the vessel had been subject to sabotage and that some of the crew "began to threaten the commander and to damage the machinery and the electric light apparatus and even attempt ... to sink the steamer" Just before entering Naples, the assistant engineer drowned when he jumped overboard.
 On arrival in Naples, the ship's captain submitted a full report to the American consul, who conducted an investigation.
 The crew, in turn, filed charges of cruelty against the captain with the Italian authorities.
 While the crew were returned to the United States, the ship was repaired in Naples.
 A "great deal" of cotton waste was found in the steamer's pumps, but otherwise it suffered only minor damage.
 Although she was due to sail for New York on 31 July, the ship was ordered to stay in port pending payment of debts incurred in relation to the repair work.
 The total repair bill amounted to 2,700,000 lire.
 Despite intervention from the American consul, the ship did not sail until 8 September.
 Due to frequent bunker fires, however, the ship was considered to be in worse condition "than when it was in drydock".
 The vessel was again laid up on 22 September, this time in Gibraltar, having suffered further damage to her machinery.
 Passengers were transferred to other vessels.
 The ship then remained inactive until she was sold in 1922.

 The then future Prime Minister of Israel, Golda Meir, was on board Pocahontas in May 1921, while emigrating from the United States to Palestine.
 She recounts the events of the journey in her autobiography, My Life.

-Sale to North German Lloyd
+SS Bremen

 In April 1922, the United States Shipping Board received an offer of £17,000 for the purchase of Pocahontas, which was then laid up in Malta.
 When the United States Mail Steamship Company went into liquidation in 1922, the ship was sold back to its original owners, North German Lloyd and renamed Bremen.

-SS Bremen and SS Karlsruhe

 After repair and refit, SS Bremen made her first voyage from Bremen to New York in April 1923.